aau-claaudia/hpc/docs/mistral/guides/ai-studio/tokens-and-seats.md

 ## Token Budget and Project Quotas at AAU

 At AAU, API access is tied to an approved project workspace.
-Each workspace operates against a token budget agreed with CLAAUDIA as part of the application process.
+Each workspace operates against a token budget agreed with us as part of the application process.

 ### How to check your remaining budget

 Token usage at the workspace level is visible in AI Studio's Usage section.
-If you need to know the specific quota for your workspace, contact CLAAUDIA.
+If you need to know the specific quota for your workspace, contact us.

 ### What happens when you approach the limit

 - Monitor usage regularly during active development and batch runs.
-- If your project requires more tokens than originally requested, submit a revised request through the CLAAUDIA Serviceportal.
+- If your project requires more tokens than originally requested, submit a revised request through the Serviceportal.
 - Unexpected overruns may be caused by inefficient prompts, long context windows, or unintended loops in code — check the per-key breakdown in the Usage view.

 ### Token rotation and expiry